mlpiper/mlpiper/mlcomp/README.md

 Once the `ml-comp` python package is installed, a command line `mlpiper` is installed and can be used to execute the pipeline above and the components described in it.

-There three main commnads that can be used as follows:
+There are three main commands that can be used as follows:

   - **deploy** - deploys a pipeline along with provided components into a given folder.
 Once deployed, it can also be executed directly from